Azure/azure-quickstart-templates/application-workloads/shibboleth/shibboleth-singlevm-windows/README.md

 ---
 description: This template deploys Shibboleth Identity Provider on Windows.
 It creates a single Windows VM, installs JDK and Apache Tomcat, deploys Shibboleth Identity Provider, and then configures everything for SSL access to the Shibboleth IDP.
-After the deployment is successful, you can go to https://your-server:8443/idp/profile/status to check success.
+After the deployment is successful, you can go to https&#58;//your-server&#58;8443/idp/profile/status to check success.
 page_type: sample
 products:
 - azure
 - azure-resource-manager
+urlFragment: shibboleth-singlevm-windows
 languages:
 - json
 ---